fjdavids/dive-dream-builder/README.md

-Life# Welcome to your Dive Life project
+Life# Welcome to your DiveLife project

 ## Project info